DavidJKTofan/davidjktofan.me/content/post/cloudflare-full-stack-dev/index.md

 _"Cloudflare Pages Goes Full Stack"_ – this is the title of the [latest blog post](https://blog.cloudflare.com/cloudflare-pages-goes-full-stack/)

-Cloudflare is becoming the modern full-stack cloud provider.
+Cloudflare is becoming the modern full-stack cloud provider that we all wanted it to be.

-If you are already using Serverless solutions such as AWS Lambda or Google Cloud Functions, you have to try Cloudflare's solutions!
+If you are already using Serverless solutions such as _AWS Lambda_ or _Google Cloud Functions_, you have to try Cloudflare's solutions!

 {{% toc %}}